SaaS Billing skill

 return stripe.subscriptions.cancel(subscriptionId, {

-// invoice_now: true, // generate final invoice immediately
+invoice_now: true, // finalize any pending metered usage into a final invoice

 });